vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 Choose radio button `External` and then click `CREATE` button

-At this step fill all required fields from App Information form :
+- Step 1, fill all required fields from App Information form :

 - Step 2 `SCOPES`
   - Click on `ADD OR REMOVE SCOPES`